 How do we teach that bit?
 I don’t think it’s nearly enough to simply say “shadow me, watch and learn”.
 For one thing, a 40 or 50 something business owner comes with gravitas that a 20 something just doesn’t bring.
 There may well also be a gap in life experience between the younger planner and the client.

 What I see play out time and again, is that this “watch and learn” approach leads to frustration on both sides.
-So, what if this part of the training could be outsourced too?
+I think that’s because it’s only part of the solution.

 How can we support the next generation to develop these skills?

-The Financial Discovery Coaching qualification offers a training and development package which does just that.
-Taking the burden away from busy business leaders to train these skills, while building confidence that their proteges will be able to connect with clients despite often not having the life experience that leads to more natural empathy and connection.
-The course provides an opportunity to learn how to rapidly build deeper connections with clients.
+The Financial Discovery Coaching qualification offers a nine month long training and development package which does just that.
+Taking some of the burden away from busy business leaders to train these skills, while building confidence that their proteges will be able to connect with clients at different stages of life to themselves.
+The course provides an opportunity to learn how to rapidly build deeper connections with clients and builds confidence to do so from the very first meeting.

 By learning coaching skills grounded in the Thinking Environment®, planners can uncover client aspirations and limiting assumptions faster.
 This leads to higher trust, engagement and ultimately conversion rates and client retention.

-The course and its subsequent qualification and accreditation path offers a solution for busy principals already juggling overflowing plates.
-Taking the burden of training the critical skills for client relationships away.
+The course and its subsequent certification path offers a solution for busy principals already juggling overflowing plates.
+A way to delegate some of the burden of training the critical skills for client relationships.
 This program trains those human-centric abilities quickly, allowing principals to confidently delegate leads and clients sooner.

 Ongoing mentorship and community then provides continuous development so that these skills become second nature.